 At the MRC PPU, as well as the possibility of a PhD in one particular lab, we offer the possibility of two 4.5-month rotations in labs of their choice.
 A range of other projects from MRC PPU scientists are advertised on this website.
 Rotations provide valuable experience and help with deciding on the choice of PhD project and research group.

-Please send a CV with contact details of three referees to and a cover letter, explaining why you have chosen to apply to MRC PPU, to firstname.lastname@example.org.
-The closing date for applications is 15th November 2021.
-We will chat with long-listed applicants by Zoom in November/December 2021 to select candidates to take forward.
-Interviews will take place in January 2022.
+Please send a CV with contact details of three referees and a cover letter, explaining why you have chosen to apply to MRC PPU, to firstname.lastname@example.org.
+The closing date for applications is 30th April 2022.
+We will chat with long-listed applicants by Zoom to select candidates to take forward for Interview.
 Applications from overseas students are welcome.